Budget Tips for Savvy Business Travelers

 Shop without dropping a ton off cash on expensive souvenirs and restaurant meals

 When dining out, have an early dinner.
 You’ll get a table sooner and enjoy more attentive service than if you were eating during the premium dinner hours between 6:30 pm and 8:00 pm.
-Here’s why: When restaurants know their tables are in demand during the dinner rush hour, they want to either flip your table as quickly as possible or they’ll try to up-sell you on more appies, more drinks, more desserts.
+Here’s why: When restaurants know their tables are in demand during the dinner rush hour, they want to either flip your table as quickly as possible or they’ll try to up-sell you on more appies, more drinks, and more desserts.
 If you are going to take up prime dining real estate, they’ll try to find a way to make you pay for it.

 Think twice before using coupons from hotel brochures and travel guides.
 The coupons featured in those free travel magazines displayed in the hotel lobby aren’t always a good deal.
 The businesses that have coupons in those travel guides have paid a fee (usually a hefty one) to advertise their restaurant and bring in tourists who are lost when it comes to finding a good place to eat.
 Instead, pick up local community paper and clip coupons for restaurants that are favored by the locals.
 The service will likely be much better because they don’t know whether or not you are a tourist or a local.
 And giving lousy service to someone who lives close by is always bad for business.

 Make a souvenir shopping budget and stick to it.
-Have a list of co-workers or special clients people you want to buy gifts for and set a maximum dollar value for each gift.
+Have a list of co-workers or special clients that you want to buy gifts for and set a maximum dollar value for each gift.
 This will help you avoid impulse buys.
 If you really want to simplify your souvenir shopping, buy gifts in bulk.
 For example, many gift shops in Hawaii offer multi-packs of chocolate-covered macadamia nuts.
 One simple purchase and you’ve covered everyone on your list!

 Save money and stay safe by planning for emergencies